 Today's culture in Oman is affected by the past of the country as maritime-trade nation.
 There are still the traces of all cultural groups found in the sultanate which Oman dealth with during its history.
+Still today the Sultanate is a hub of cultures in the Indian Ocean.

 The isolation policy of the father and predecessor of Sultan Qaboos had many negative effects but also one positive one: The culture of Oman stayed predominantly unaffected by the influences, trends and fads of the Western world till 1970.